sammothxc/cs260-w24/notes.md

 - My domain: `rootrevolution.space`
 - DNS records link what is typed in the record name to the IP specified in the record
 - NS or nameservers store and organize DNS records

+## HTTPS, TLS, and certificates
+- Caddy has ACME support built into it by default
+- `port 443` is the port for https
+- the lock icon by the address bar indicates https